mezdef/marcziani.com/_posts/2012-08-13-the-unbearable-lightness-of-listening.md

 ---
 title: The Unbearable Lightness of Listening
-subtitle: "A few good poscasts"
+subtitle: "A few good podcasts"
 created: !!timestamp '2012-08-12 20:00:00'
 layout: post
 ---